Hi, I’m Meadhbh (pron: may v ). I write things, I read almost obsessively, I play video games (almost as obsessively), and I have a lot of cats.

 I majored in English and I have an M. A. from Georgia Southern University.
 I read.
 A lot.
 It’s not unusual for me to be reading three books at once and finish two or three a week.
 As I also live on a limited income (Freelance Life Much?), my library card gets a workout.
 I love sci-fi and fantasy, of course, and I also read non-fiction, mysteries, and literary fiction.
 I’m an avid comic book reader, though less of a collector now as the nearest comics shop is an hour away and it is easier for me to just buy them digitally.

 I’ve never met a craft I wouldn’t try once and am particularly fond of fiber arts.
-I knit, crochet, spin, tat, and sew, all of which are good antidotes for my anxiety issues, and I support these habits with my Etsy shop.
+I knit, crochet, spin, tat, and sew, all of which are good antidotes for my anxiety issues.

 I live on my family’s farm in Southeast Georgia, a farm that has belonged to our family going into the fourth generation with me and my cousins.
 I moved into my grandparents’ farmhouse last year after they passed – a house that is as much a home to me as my mother’s and that I likely spent more time in as a child.
 It was built in 1915 and has all of those old house problems, but also all of that old house charm, and I love it dearly.

-I live there with five cats and one very large dog, who all work very hard to keep me sane.
+I live there with three cats and one very large dog, who all work very hard to keep me sane.